lgzh2003/CSCI4830-009/projects/LIANGJUNSONG_SeedGrow.md

 # Project URL: https://github.com/LiangjunSong/Seed-Grow

 ## Planned contribution (1-3 sentences):
 Building a open source npm package for developers to set up new node.js projects from the boilerplate.
 The package will be lightweight and easy to use.
-Developers can setup their new project within few seconds.
+Developers can set up their new project within few seconds.

 ## Why this project is meaningful to me (1-3 sentences):
 It always took me some time to set up a new project.
 With this tiny usefull tool, I can initialize my project with few seconds.

 ## Why this contribution is meaningful to the project (1-3 sentences):
-To make developer life easier.
+To make developer's life easier.

 *Please use the following file name format: projects/STUDENTNAME_PROJECTNAME.md*